METHODS FOR ANALYSIS OF ENVIRONMENTAL MICROBIAL COMMUNITIES

 Application of molecular methods to the whole community without cultivation: DNA isolation from environment, methods of genetic fingerprinting: ARDRA, SSCP, T-RFLP, DGGE, RISA, LH-PCR, RAPD.
 The massive sequencing.
 DNA / RNA Stable isotope probing.
 Fluorescent in situ hybridization (FISH CARD-FISH, Raman-FISH, NanoSIMS).

 Lectures and class work (seminars, discussion of scientific articles on the different application of the described methods).
-The student will become familiar with the most recent methods of analysis of microbial communities in order to read critically scientific articles on the subject and to be able to evaluate, through these analyses, impacts on communities caused by external factors (pollution, climate change, different impacting human activities.)
+The student will become familiar with the most recent methods of analysis of microbial communities in order to read critically scientific articles on the subject and to be able to evaluate, through these analyses, impacts on communities caused by external factors (pollution, climate change, different impacting human activities.).
+In silico analysis of DNA sequences, researches in databases etc will be performed in class while, in the laboratory, will be illustrated some of the most common molecular techniques (DNA extraction, PCR, digestion with restriction enzymes, electrophoresis on agarose gel).

 Assessment methods and criteria